-Q1: Can agroecological practices at multiple spatial scales buffer against the loss of biodiversity and ecosystem services under current and future land use scenarios in Malawi?
+- Can agreocological practices buffer against the loss of biodiversity and ecosystem services in Malawi?

-Q2: Are there breakpoints of landscape-level agroecological adoption above which biodiversity and ecosystem services are maximally retained?
+- Are there breakpoints of adoption above which biodiversity is best retained?

-Q4: Can participatory scenario planning enhance long-term community resilience and biodiversity under different land use scenarios and anticipated climate change impacts?
+- Can participatory scenario planning enhance long-term community resilience and bioviersity?

-The proposal consists of four work packages; click on one to learn more.
+The complete proposal consists of four interrelated work packages; click on one to learn more.